SJSU-2017Fall-CS175/FitLife/README.md

 # FitLife
-Workout app that keep tracks of user's activity.
+Workout app that keep tracks of user's activity and recommends the user how to achieve fitness.

 ## Features
 - Realtime update of distance